turingschool/curriculum/tutorials/capybara/capybara_with_selenium_and_webkit.markdown

 ### Tell Capybara about Capybara-Webkit

-Then you'd hop into your `spec/spec_helper.rb` and add this line inside `RSpec.configure`:
+Then you'd hop into your `spec/spec_helper.rb` and add this line inside the `RSpec.configure` block:

 ```ruby
 Capybara.javascript_driver = :webkit